 Start by selecting a quiet area of the classroom.
 While that may be hard to pinpoint (because naturally, you are dealing with preschoolers…), the more isolated, the better.
 If you have wall space, display alphabet and number posters, as this visual reference will help guide students as they work.
 Be sure to include a table, some chairs, storage units or a bookshelf, and plenty of inspiration for creativity!

-Go the extra mile by incorporating a bulletin board which will help you highlight your students’ masterpieces in a creative manner.
+Go the extra mile by incorporating a bulletin board or display rails which will help you highlight your students’ masterpieces in a creative manner.
 Students will be proud to have their work on display, and in turn, will be excited for the next chance to use the writing center.

 What Writing Materials Should You Include?